-Once the selection process is completed at the hospital, the chosen patients will be brought out to Orbis's plane where the operations will take place.
+Once the selection process - which is done at a hospital - is completed, the chosen patients will be brought out to Orbis's plane where the operations will take place.
 The operation phase will last a week or so.
 In that time, they will do 3-8 operations a day.
 This will be followed by post-operative care back at the hospital.

 All operations are done on the plane.
 The plane is divided into three sections.
-The first contains the examination room, classroom, and television studio.
+The first contains the examination room, classroom and television studio.
 The second section holds the operating theater and the third is the recovery area.

 The well-equipped operating room on the plane becomes the center of the programs efforts.
-N

 Orbis has developed an excellent teaching system.
 The plane is equipped with its own television studio.
 Almost all of the operations are microsurgery.
 What Orbis has done to facilitate the learning process is to install cameras inside the microscope used by the doctors.
 In this way, the observers see exactly what the surgeon sees.
 The doctors have microphones under their masks so that they can explain the procedures, as well as, answer questions during the operation.
 The studio also makes tapes of all the activities the teams are involved in.
-These tapes, plus other material, are then given to the attending doctors, nurses and technicians visited for future review and/or study.
+These tapes, plus other material, is then given to the attending doctors, nurses and technicians visited for future review and/or study.

 A TV engineer watches the monitors of an ongoing operation.
 Multiple angles and close-ups of the operation can be seen on different screens simultaneously.
-These images are watched by the Indian staff member trying to learn the new procedures.

-On the right, the lead surgeon operates on his patient, while explaining the procedure to the watching physicians and other observers seated in the forward area of the plane.
+On the right, the lead surgeon works on his patient, while explaining the proceedure to the watching physicians and other observers.

 After an operation, the patient is moved to the recovery area at the back of the plane.
 They are kept here until they are stable and have regained consciousness.
-When a patient is strong enough to be moved, they are transferred back to the local hospital for all post-operative care.
-The doctors will monitor the patient's recovery at the hospital.